Generative Adversarial Network for Probabilistic Forecast of Random Dynamical System: Abstract

 \section{Abstract}

 We present a deep learning model for data-driven simulations of random dynamical systems without a distributional assumption.
-The deep learning model consists of a recurrent neural network, which aims to learn the time marching structure, and a generative adversarial network to learn and sample from the probability distribution of the random dynamical system.
-Although generative adversarial networks provide a powerful tool to model a complex probability distribution, the training often fails without a proper regularization.
-Here, we propose a regularization strategy for a generative adversarial network based on consistency conditions for the sequential inference problems.
+The deep learning model consists of a recurrent neural network, which aims to learn the time marching structure, and a generative adversarial network (GAN) to learn and sample from the probability distribution of the random dynamical system.
+Although GANs provide a powerful tool to model a complex probability distribution, the training often fails without a proper regularization.
+Here, we propose a regularization strategy for a GAN based on consistency conditions for the sequential inference problems.
 First, the maximum mean discrepancy (MMD) is used to enforce the consistency between conditional and marginal distributions of a stochastic process.
 Then, the marginal distributions of the multiple-step predictions are regularized by using MMD or from multiple discriminators.
 The behavior of the proposed model is studied by using three stochastic processes with complex noise structures.

 \begin{AMS} 37M10, 62M10, 62M20, 62M45, 68T07\end{AMS}